RommieG/Grainy-Photos-v3/archetypes/posts.md

 ---
 This is the post Archetype

+**Click on any photo to see a larger version.**

-{{< postimage "images/nerja-1.jpg"
+{{< postimg "images/xxxxx.jpg"
 "Caption"
 "AltText" >}}

+{{< postimgexif "images/xxxxx.jpg"
+"Caption"
+"AltText" >}}

+{{< postimgexifgps "images/xxxxx.jpg"
+"Caption"
+"AltText" >}}

-## Black and White film photos
+## How I created these Black and White film photos

 I took all the photos on this page using a xxxx camera with yyy film.
 Developer: xxx, 1+xx, for xx minutes @20C.

-Click on any photo to see a larger version.
+The photos were digitised using a Nikon Z6 mirrorless digital camera with a Tokina AT-X Pro Macro 100mm f2.8 D lens and processed using Capture One software.